alehander42/Nim/doc/nilcheck.rst

 - ``var`` local variables
 - ``let`` variables
 - arguments
+- procedures

-Dereferencing operations: look at [Reference and pointer types]
+Dereferencing operations: look at [Reference and pointer types], for procedures: calling

 It's enough to ensure that a value is not nil in a certain branch, to dereference it safely there: the language recognizes such checks in ``if``, ``while``, ``case``, ``and``, ``or``